 - 1/4 teaspoon salt

 - 1/2 cup whole hazelnuts

-In a large mixing bowl, add room temperature butter, brown sugar, and vanilla extract.
+- In a large mixing bowl, add room temperature butter, sugar, and vanilla extract.
 Beat on medium speed until butter and sugar are completely "creamed" or well mixed.
-Should resemble small sandy clumps
+It should be light and fluffy.

-In a separate bowl, mix flour and salt together.
-Add flour mixture to butter and sugar in small increments, mixing in between
+- In a separate bowl, whisk flour and salt together.
+Add flour mixture to butter mixture in small increments, mixing in between.

-Remove skins from toasted hazelnuts and place in food processor.
-Pulse until completely grounded (should resemble course flour).
+- Remove skins from toasted hazelnuts and place them in a food processor.
+Pulse until completely grounded (should resemble coarse flour).

-Place cookies on non stick baking sheet and bake for 8-10 minutes
+- Slice the cookie dough into 3/4-inch slices.
+Place cookies on non-stick baking sheet and bake for 10-12 minutes.

 - If dough is too dry, meaning it crumbles, try adding 1 teaspoon of water at a time until it forms.
 Sometimes the butter used does not have enough water content and the dough will be crumbly.

 - Using this recipe for a party?
 I recommend doubling the recipe!